nmshd/documentation/_docs_integrate/attribute-values.md

 ## JobTitle

-A short phrase that describes the position an employee has within an organization. (e.g. "Senior Developer" in case of a software company).
+A short phrase that describes the position an employee has within an organization, e.g. "Senior Developer" in case of a software company.

 **Properties**